Business Links

 Click here to make a UBL (Universal Book Link) for your book. (you must have an Amazon ASIN / live URL to the book or preorder to do so - here's my TikTok on how to make it happen.)

-Click here to see the KENP (aka the payment-per-KU-page-read) for all countries via the Author Helper Suite.
-Written Word Media also keeps a historical list of US KENP rates.
+Click here to see the KENP (aka the payment-per-KU-page-read)Β for all countries via the Author Helper Suite. Β (As a secondary resource, Written Word Media also keeps a historical list of US KENP rates.)

 Did your KDP Account get taken down?
 Here's a resource file that may help you restore it.